jooby-project/jooby/md/req.md

 }
 ```

-* or  from inside an app module:
+* or  from inside a module:

 ```java
 public void configure(Mode mode, Config config, Binder binder) {